gayanvirajith/gayanvirajith.github.io/_posts/2014-10-28-git-post-commit-hook.md

 ### Post commit

-Post commit hook is invoking by 'git commit'.
+Post commit hook is invoking by `git commit`.
 It takes no parameter, and is invoked after a commit is made.

 ### Real world example